deepdoctection/deepdoctection/docs/tutorials/datasets_and_eval_notebook.rst

 .. parsed-literal::

-    "PubTabNet is a large dataset for image-based table recognition, containing 568k+ images of tabular data annotated with the corresponding HTML representation of the tables.
-The table images are extracted from the scientific publications included in the PubMed Central Open Access Subset (commercial use collection).
-Table regions are identified by matching the PDF format and the XML format of the articles in the PubMed Central Open Access Subset.
-More details are available in our paper 'Image-based table recognition: data, model, and evaluation'.
-Pubtabnet can be used for training cell detection models as well as for semantic table understanding algorithms.
-For detection it has cell bounding box annotations as well as precisely described table semantics like row - and column numbers and row and col spans.
-Moreover, every cell can be classified as header or non-header cell.
-The dataflow builder can also return captions of bounding boxes of rows and columns.
-Moreover, various filter conditions on the table structure are available: maximum cell numbers, maximal row and column numbers and their minimum equivalents can be used as filter condition"
+    "PubTabNet is a large dataset for image-based table recognition, containing 568k+ images of \ntabular data annotated with the corresponding HTML representation of the tables.
+The table images \n are extracted from the scientific publications included in the PubMed Central Open Access Subset \n (commercial use collection).
+Table regions are identified by matching the PDF format and \n the XML format of the articles in the PubMed Central Open Access Subset.
+More details are \n available in our paper 'Image-based table recognition: data, model, and evaluation'. \nPubtabnet can be used for training cell detection models as well as for semantic table \nunderstanding algorithms.
+For detection it has cell bounding box annotations as \nwell as precisely described table semantics like row - and column numbers and row and col spans. \nMoreover, every cell can be classified as header or non-header cell.
+The dataflow builder can also \nreturn captions of bounding boxes of rows and columns.
+Moreover, various filter conditions on \nthe table structure are available: maximum cell numbers, maximal row and column numbers and their \nminimum equivalents can be used as filter condition"